yifanl1/node_crud/README.md

 Testing this can be done with Postman, sending the request in a form body.
 ![Example POST request](https://i.imgur.com/wDqo1jk.png)

-There is also an api link to handle updates with a PUT, requests also sent as form bodies.
+There is also an api link at `localhost:4000/api/update/:id` to handle updates with a PUT, requests also sent as form bodies.